zdravkov/kendo-docs/tutorials/ASP.NET/SalesHub/kendo-saleshub-intro.md

 This sample is not feature-complete and is only meant to be used as a reference for how to use the Kendo UI MVC extensions.

+## View the live site

+The live SalesHub demo can be viewed at [www.kendouisaleshub.com](http://kendouisaleshub.com).

 # Getting Started

 This sample project is for Microsoft Visual Studio 2012, and requires MVC4, NuGet, Kendo UI MVC extensions, and SQLExpress in order to run.